 Sun bears are the world’s smallest species of bear, and their cuteness is putting them under threat.
 As babies they are illegally taken from the wild to be sold as pets, forced to live in tiny unnatural enclosures.
-Rescued from this cruel captivity, they now have the opportunity to start a new life living in freedom.
+Rescued from this cruel captivity, they now have the opportunity to enjoy living in freedom.
 You can help to give these bears a life they deserve in the stunning Bornean jungle.

-The role is varied, but common activities include:
+The role as a volunteer with bears is varied, but common activities include:

 - Enrichment: The sun bears have spent their lives in captivity, and so it is important to help to stimulate their wild instincts.
 This helps them to rehabilitate fully, and ultimately prepares them for life in the wild.
 Enrichment tasks include hiding food to encourage foraging behaviour, hunting out termite nests in the jungle, layering leaves for bedding and nesting purposes and creating extra climbing areas to stimulate their muscles.

 - Monitoring and observation: These bears have never had to fend for themselves before, so settling into a new life in the semi-wild can be a difficult transition.
-Volunteers help to keep an eye on the health of the sun bears, monitoring how they are adapting and how their health is.
+Volunteers help to keep an eye on the sun bears, monitoring how they are adapting and how their health is.

 - Construction: Basic construction work to help maintain the bears’ dens or enclosures can sometimes be needed.
 Volunteers have also helped out with painting work to improve the facilities and basic board walk construction.

-- Husbandry: The least glamorous but the most important role!
+- Husbandry: The least glamorous but the most important role when volunteering in Borneo!
 Help to clean the enclosures and prepare their food.
 A real highlight involves helping to feed the sun bears!

 - Education: Help to prepare displays for visitors to the centre and even chat to school groups about the importance of conservation.
 A weekly blog is written by volunteers, and you will help to contribute to this too.